HarshChaudhary1312/SQL-Namma_Yatri_Services_Data_Analysis/README.md

 - Location of Bookings: Geospatial analysis of booking locations.

 ## SQL Queries
-The `sql_queries/` directory contains SQL queries used to extract and manipulate data from the database.
+The `NammaYatri_Data_Analysis.sql` directory contains SQL queries used to extract and manipulate data from the database.
 These queries are organized based on their respective analysis topics.

 ## Power BI Dashboard
 The `power_bi_dashboard/` directory contains Power BI files for visualizing the analyzed data.
 The dashboard provides interactive visualizations for better understanding and interpretation of the insights gained from the analysis.